karlorz/full-stack-fastapi-template/infra/README.md

 * `fastapicloud.dev` points to production at the Knative ingress with Kourier, people's apps would have a subdomain here.
 * `fastapicloud.club` points at staging at the Knative ingress with Kourier.
-* `fastapicloud.xyz` points at development at the Knative ingress with Kourier.
+* `fastapicloud.space` points at development at the Knative ingress with Kourier.

-`fastapicloud.com`, `fastapicloud.work`, `fastapicloud.me` were configured previously.
+`fastapicloud.com`, `fastapicloud.work`, `fastapicloud.site` were configured previously.

 ### Knative Kustomize